$184 Million In Bridge Toll Debt

 Critics of this strategy have indicated that these modifications still overlook many individuals with financial struggles who do not fall under this specified low-income category.

-John Goodwin anticipates the introductory non-commercial infringements notices to be passed on to the DMV by January 2023.
+John Goodwin anticipates the introductory non-commercial infringement notices to be passed on to the DMV by January 2023.

 How Uproad Can Help You Avoid Future Toll Debts

-And what’s more, you’ll receive up-to-date, detailed price estimate alerts that help you to plan your route quickly and smartly.
+What’s more, you’ll receive up-to-date, detailed price estimate alerts that help you plan your route quickly and smartly.

 Finally, you can say goodbye to: